A coal power plant demolition serves as a poignant historical moment for the Navajo

 “It didn’t look safe!” she said.
 “How could you have a healthy life if you have a lot of smoke?”

-Brown sleuthed around online and discovered that construction was already underway.
+She sleuthed around online and discovered that construction was already underway.
 She drove to the site and started ripping out survey flags.
-When a semitruck hauling construction materials arrived, she maneuvered her car to block the driver.
+When a semi truck hauling construction materials arrived, she maneuvered her car to block the driver.

 It was the beginning of her journey as an activist.